FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Methodology

 \subsection{Multimodal Feature Extraction}

-To capture the multi-channel nature of sign language, we employ decoupled feature extractors that align with this fundamental linguistic structure.
-Specifically, we use dedicated extractors for spatial configuration and motion dynamics to represent MS components \cite{hwang2025spamo}, as well as facial expressions to capture emotion-related NMS features.
-This design reflects how MS conveys lexical meaning while NMS simultaneously encodes grammatical functions and emotional content~\cite{pfau2012sign,chua2025emosign}.
+To capture the dual-channel nature of SL, we employ decoupled feature extractors that align with this fundamental linguistic structure.
+Specifically, we utilize dedicated extractors for spatial configuration and motion dynamics to represent MS, alongside a facial stream to capture facial expressions.
+This design reflects how MS convey core lexical meaning while facial expressions simultaneously encode grammatical functions~\cite{pfau2012sign,chua2025emosign}.

-\textbf{Spatial Feature Extraction.} Spatial features encode static configurations such as hand shapes and body postures.
-To mitigate information loss in small regions, we employ a multi-scale strategy ($S^2$)~\cite{shi2024we} that processes each frame at two resolutions: global context ($224^2$) and local fine-grained details ($448^2$).
+\paragraph{Spatial Feature Extraction.} Spatial features encode static configurations such as hand shapes and body postures.
+To mitigate information loss in small regions, we employ a multi-scale strategy ($S^2$)~\cite{shi2024when} that processes each frame at two resolutions: global context ($224^2$) and local fine-grained details ($448^2$).
 The high-resolution input is partitioned into four patches to fit the encoder.
-A Vision Transformer (ViT) \cite{dosovitskiy2021image} extracts the [CLS] token from each view (1 global, 4 local).
-We then aggregate these representations into $\hat{\mathbf{Z}}_{s}^t$ for each frame $x_t$ by concatenating the global view's [CLS] token with the average of the four local [CLS] tokens.
+A Vision Transformer (ViT)~\cite{dosovitskiy2021image} extracts the [CLS] token from each view (1 global, 4 local).
+We then aggregate these representations into $\hat{\mathbf{z}}_{s}^t$ for each frame $x_t$ by concatenating the global view's [CLS] token with the average of the four local [CLS] tokens.

-\textbf{Motion Feature Extraction.} Motion features capture the temporal dynamics and kinematic variations of signs.
-We segment videos into overlapping clips via a sliding window of width $w$ and stride $sd$.
+\paragraph{Motion Feature Extraction.} Motion features capture the temporal dynamics and kinematic variations of signs.
+We segment videos into overlapping clips via a sliding window of width $w$ and stride $s_m$.
 A pretrained video encoder extracts features $\hat{\mathbf{Z}}_m$ from each clip, capturing motion dynamics.

-\textbf{Emotion Feature Extraction.} We explicitly model NMS with emotion features that encode facial expressions.
-To mitigate temporal redundancy given the slow-evolving nature of facial expressions, we first perform uniform temporal downsampling with an interval $st$.
-For each sampled frame, a face detector is employed to localize and extract the facial Region of Interest (ROI).
-These aligned ROIs are fed into a ViT fine-tuned on the FER2013 dataset to extract frame-level emotion embeddings.
-To ensure temporal continuity and robustness against occasional detection failures, we apply linear interpolation to the feature sequence, yielding a smooth representation $\hat{\mathbf{Z}}_e$ of the signer's affective state.
+\paragraph{Facial-Expression Feature (FE) Extraction.} To encode facial dynamics relevant to grammatical disambiguation, we leverage a ViT pretrained on the FER dataset as a dedicated feature extractor.
+Although trained for categorical facial expression classification, the FER encoder learns expression-sensitive latent representations that preserve fine-grained temporal variations in facial muscle dynamics.
+These representations share kinematic primitives with the prosodic markers of SL (detailed in Appendix~\ref{sec:domain}), enabling extraction of continuous expression dynamics without SL-specific annotation.
+This domain transfer bridges the modality gap by providing stable, linguistically relevant facial cues without requiring sign-specific facial labels.